A note about learning vim.

 - Use

-in the same column for many lines. - Use
+<C-v>to add the|in the same column for many lines. - Use

-to change the whole line into-
+Vto change the whole line into-byr-

 Tip 25: Change Columns of Text